 Develop your understanding of leading educational change and improvement on this short course.
-Warwick's Centre for Education Studies offers this PGA as a bridge to further education, you will develop an understanding of education change through research and practical perspectives.
+Warwick's Education Studies offers this PGA as a bridge to further education, you will develop an understanding of education change through research and practical perspectives.

 This short course will allow you to develop an understanding of educational change and improvement from a research and practical perspective, and look at how that can impact teaching and learning outcomes.
 Suitable for teachers, researchers and administrators, you will be comparing evaluating and critiquing international reform efforts and developing knowledge about the dynamics of leading improvement as a strategy for change.

 The course may also be used as a bridge course towards applying for the MA Educational Leadership and Management.

 - Leading Educational Change and Improvement (available face to face or online)